 University of Calgary

-Another renowned institution you can consider to study in Canada is the University of Calgary which is a public research-based university located in the northwest quadrant of the country.
-Constituted of 85 research centres, 55 departments and spread across 14 faculties, the university has curated a unique range of interdisciplinary programs such as BA Dance/BA Kinesiology, Global Energy Executive MBA, Law and Society degree, Sustainable Energy Development program amongst others.
+Another renowned institution you can consider studying in Canada is the University of Calgary which is a public research-based university located in the northwest quadrant of the country.
+Constituted of 85 research centers, 55 departments, and spread across 14 faculties, the university has curated a unique range of interdisciplinary programs such as Bachelor of Arts in Dance/ Kinesiology, Global Energy Executive MBA, Law and Society degree, Sustainable Energy Development program amongst others.
 Further, it offers over 240 degree and diploma courses in diverse fields of study including, Medicine, Engineering, Environmental Design, Social Work, Law, Science, Nursing, etc.

 Established in 1878 by Bishop Hellmuth, the Western University began with only four faculties and now has expanded into a total of 12 spread across Arts & Humanities, Education, Business, Medicine, Social Sciences, and Engineering, amongst others.
-It is also a research-intensive university to study in Canada and is home to many famed inventions like Insulin by Sir Frederick Banting as well as the first cobalt bomb created by Ivan Smith’s team to treat cancer in 1951.
-Providing more than 400 specialisations, it offers undergraduate, postgraduate and second-entry courses in American Cultural Studies, Applied Statistics, Accounting, Biochemistry, Computer Science, Creative Writing, Data Sciences, Health Studies, Film Studies, Geography, to name a few.
+Many famed inventions like Insulin by Sir Frederick Banting as well as the first cobalt bomb created by Ivan Smith’s team to treat cancer in 1951 has its roots in this university.
+Providing more than 400 specialisations, it offers undergraduate, postgraduate, and second-entry courses in American Cultural Studies, Applied Statistics, Accounting, Biochemistry, Computer Science, Creative Writing, Data Sciences, Health Studies, Film Studies, Geography, to name a few.